MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-dual-region-with-secure-virtual-wan-with-globalreach.md

 Although you can use all three options with Dual Region Secure Virtual WAN with Routing Intent,  "Option 1: Internet Service hosted in Azure" is the best option when using Secure Virtual WAN with Routing Intent and is the option that is used to provide internet connectivity in the scenario.

-With Routing Intent you have the option to generate a default route from the hub firewall.
+With Routing Intent, you have the option to generate a default route from the hub firewall.
 This default route is advertised to your Virtual Networks and Azure VMware Solution private clouds.
 This section is broken into two sections, one that explains internet connectivity from an Azure VMware Solution perspective and another from the Virtual Network perspective.

 #### Azure VMware Solution Internet Connectivity
-From an Azure VMware Solution Private Cloud perspective, you have the availability to achieve internet connectivity redundancy because it will learn the default route from both its local regional hub and its cross-regional hub.
-However, the Azure VMware Solution private cloud will always prioritize the local regional hub for primary internet access connectivity.
-Its cross-regional hub will serve as an internet backup in the event the local regional hub is down.
+From an Azure VMware Solution Private Cloud perspective, you have the availability to achieve internet connectivity redundancy because it learns the default route from both its local regional hub and its cross-regional hub.
+The Azure VMware Solution private cloud always prioritizes the local regional hub for primary internet access connectivity.
+The cross-regional hub serves as an internet backup in the event that the local regional hub is down.
 This setup provides internet access redundancy for outbound traffic only.
-For inbound internet traffic to Azure VMware Solution workloads, consider using Azure Front Door or Traffic Manager in case of a regional outage.
+For inbound internet traffic to Azure VMware Solution workloads, consider using Azure Front Door or Traffic Manager for regional high availability.

 Going into more detail, the Azure VMware Solution private cloud's preferred default route "∞ 0.0.0.0/0" is received via connection "D" from its local regional hub.
 Additionally, the Azure VMware Solution private cloud receives a backup default route "△ 0.0.0.0/0," which originates on the cross-regional hub and advertised across the Global Reach (C) connection.
-However, if you’ve enabled default route propagation on your on-premises ExpressRoutes for connection “E”, cross-regional internet traffic will be directed through this path as well.
-For example, cross-regional internet traffic from Azure VMware Private Cloud 1 to Hub 2 will be distributed using Equal-Cost Multipath (ECMP) routing across Global Reach (C) to connection “D” and Global Reach (A) to connection “E”.
+However, if you enable default route propagation on your on-premises ExpressRoutes for connection “E”, cross-regional internet traffic is directed through this path as well.
+For example, cross-regional internet traffic from Azure VMware Private Cloud 1 to Hub 2 is distributed using Equal-Cost Multipath (ECMP) routing across Global Reach (C) to connection “D” and Global Reach (A) to connection “E”.
 Similarly, return traffic from Hub 2 to Private Cloud Region 1 will traverse the same paths utilizing Equal-Cost Multipath (ECMP).
 Ensure that you explicitly configure Global Reach (A), Global Reach (B), and Global Reach (C).
 It is imperative to do this to prevent connectivity issues between Global Reach sites.

 When Routing Intent is enabled for internet traffic, the default behavior of the Secure Virtual WAN Hub is to not advertise the default route across ExpressRoute circuits.
 To ensure the default route is propagated to the Azure VMware Solution from the Azure Virtual WAN, you must enable default route propagation on your Azure VMware Solution ExpressRoute circuits - see [To advertise default route 0.0.0.0/0 to endpoints](/azure/virtual-wan/virtual-wan-expressroute-portal#to-advertise-default-route-00000-to-endpoints).
 It is important to note that this setting should not be enabled for on-premises ExpressRoute circuits.
-Even though connection "D" will advertise the default route "∞ 0.0.0.0/0" to the Azure VMware Solution private clouds, the default route will also be advertised to on-premises via Global Reach (A) and Global Reach (B).
+Even though connection "D" advertises the default route "∞ 0.0.0.0/0" to the Azure VMware Solution private clouds, the default route will also be advertised to on-premises via Global Reach (A) and Global Reach (B).
 As a result, it is recommended to implement a BGP Filter on your on-premises equipment to exclude learning the default route.
-This ensures that on-premises internet connectivity is not impacted.
+This step ensures that on-premises internet connectivity is not impacted.

 #### Virtual Network Internet Connectivity
 Each Virtual Network will egress to the internet using its local regional hub firewall.
 When Routing Intent for internet access is enabled, the default route generated from the Secure VWAN Hub is automatically advertised to the hub-peered Virtual Network connections.
 However, this default route is never advertised across regional hubs over the ‘inter-hub’ link.
-Therefore, Virtual Networks can only use their local regional hub for internet access and will have no backup internet connectivity to the cross-regional hub
+Therefore, Virtual Networks use their local regional hub for internet access and have no backup internet connectivity to the cross-regional hub.

-For further details, refer to the traffic flow section.
+For more information, see the traffic flow section.

 ![Diagram of Dual-Region Azure VMware Solution with Internet](./media/dual-region-virtual-wan-5.png)